 The lender doesn’t publish its HELOC credit score requirements, but expect to need excellent credit to get the best terms.Check your refinance eligibility.
 Start here

 Where can you get a mortgage with Bank of America?

-Anyone in the 50 states can get a mortgage from Bank of America online or over the phone.
+Borrowers in all 50 states can apply for a mortgage from Bank of America online or over the phone.
 And millions will be close enough to a branch to engage in person with the lender.

 Others will find this bank’s online resources more than adequate for making and tracking their home loan application.